mfractor/xamarin-forms.dialogs/README.md

 # A Beginners Guide To Dialogs In Xamarin.Forms
-An introduction to the various dialogs that we can use in a Xamarin.Forms app.
+Learn to use the dialogs that we can use in a Xamarin.Forms app.

 ## Introduction